civican/legisinfo/44-1/bills/C-19/bill_text.md

 Paragraph 168(1)(f) of the Act is replaced by the following:

-in the case of a **registered charity**, registered Canadian amateur athletic association or registered journalism organization, accepts a gift the granting of which was expressly or implicitly conditional on the **charity**, association or organization making a gift to another person, club, society, association or organization **other than a qualified donee**.
+in the case of a registered charity, registered Canadian amateur athletic association or registered journalism organization, accepts a gift the granting of which was expressly or implicitly conditional on the charity, association or organization making a gift to another person, club, society, association or organization other than a qualified donee.

 ### Section 22